daqhris/ZinnekeRescueMission/README.md

-# Ethereum dApp: ZinnekeRescueMission
+# Ethereum App: ZinnekeRescueMission

 A fictional initiative created to preserve photographs of the _**Zinneke Parade 2024**_, rescued from the Brussels summer river floods, by smuggling them through Ethereum blockchain rollups.

 _**An Ethereum-powered rescue mission, from Brussels to the ether**._

-## dApp Project Description
+## App Project Description

 This is an __*artistic project*__ that seeks to bridge __*photographs*__ in the form of NFTs by distributing them to various user-owned accounts on a variety of __*Ethereum rollups*__.